Masker-Li/ChemSelML/ReadMe.md

 ## Part 2
-**Get SOAP/FP descriptors based on different structures from SMILES**
+**Get SOAP/FP descriptors based on SMILES**

-The operation in this part is to prepare for the SOAP/FP-XGB model based on diversified structure.
-You can skip this section if you don't need it.
+The operation in this part is to prepare descriptors for the SOAP/FP-XGB model based on SMILES input.
+One can skip this section if the SOAP/FP-XGB model prediction is not needed.

   1. Generate the SMILES of the structures, and put it in **smi** (**for example: ./Example/part_2/smi**) folder, named Ar.smi and R.smi separately.
   2. Copy the **GetSOAPFromSMILES.py** script from the **./ChemUtils/test** folder to **smi's parent folder (for example: ./Example/part_2)** and run it to Generate 5 different 3D geometries by RDKit based on SMILES at MMFF94 level.
 The generated geometries will placed in **Geometry (for example: ./Example/part_2/Geometry)** folder and the descriprors of SOAP/FP will placed in **SOAP (for example: ./Example/part_2/SOAP)** folder.